Stein-Leventhal syndrome; PCOS; polycystic ovarian syndrome

 Weight loss, although difficult, is usually recommended first line as this often helps reduce the symptoms of polycystic ovary syndrome.
 If becoming pregnant is not the most important objective, periods can usually be regulated with the oral contraceptive pill, sometimes containing a drug to block the actions of testosterone.
 Other medication used includes metformin (which is also often used in diabetes), spironolactone and cyproterone.
-These work in different ways to help overcome the hormonal imbalance, and choice of treatment will depend in part on which symptoms are most problematic.
+These work in different ways to help overcome the hormonal imbalance, and the choice of treatment will depend in part on which symptoms are most problematic.

 If a regular menstrual cycle is not desired, therapy for an irregular cycle is not necessarily required.
-Most experts consider that if a period occurs at least once every three months, the endometrium is being shed often enough to prevent an increased risk of endometrial abnormalities or endometrial cancer.
+Most experts consider that if a period occurs at least once every three months, the endometrium (lining of the uterus) is being shed often enough to prevent an increased risk of endometrial abnormalities or endometrial cancer.
 If periods occur less often or not at all, some form of progesterone replacement or the oral contraceptive pill may be recommended.
 Some women prefer a uterine progestogen device such as the Mirena coil or the progestin implant Implanon, which provides both contraception and endometrial protection for several years.
 An alternative is oral progestogen taken at intervals (e.g. every three months) to kick-start predictable menstrual bleeding.

 Metformin and spironolactone can cause stomach upset.
 Metformin may also cause dizziness, nausea and a metallic taste in the mouth.

-Spironolactone can also cause more frequent periods so is often used in conjunction with the oral contraceptive pill.
+Spironolactone can also cause more frequent periods so it is often used in conjunction with the oral contraceptive pill.
 Cyproterone may cause problems with menstrual periods if taken for a long period of time and, rarely, it may cause liver problems, although liver blood tests will be monitored whilst on this treatment.